 You can improve the usability and look of any kitchen by installing a brand new sink.
 Luckily, it’s not very challenging to install a sink.
-Here’s a guide by our emergency Sydney plumbers on how to do it.
+Here’s a guide on how to do it.
 You’d be able to save your call out fee for a plumber by going the DIY route.

 Measuring the Existing Sink

 Start with measuring your older sink.
 By doing this, you’ll know the exact positioning of the drains.
 Also, you’ll be able to make any adjustments upon installation.